-Do you remember when former President George W. Bush gave a speech congratulating America for a "job well done" back in 2003?
+Do you remember when former President George W. Bush gave a speech congratulating America for completing the mission in Iraq back in 2003?
 That took place aboard the USS Abraham Lincoln (and is probably a moment the former POTUS would probably like to take back for obvious reasons but let’s stay on track here).

 In May of 2017, the nuclear-powered aircraft carrier was redelivered back to the Navy after undergoing nearly a four-year mid-life Refueling and Complex Overhaul.

 Approximately 2.5 million hours of labor were committed to the overhaul and restoration of this legendary aircraft carrier.

 The vessel’s upgrades include various repairs and replacements of ventilation, electrical, propellers, rudders, and combat and aviation support systems.

 With the innovated modification to the rudders and propellers, the USS Abraham Lincoln can now tactfully turn around with minimal support.

 Here’s something you might not know.
 The Frontier Wars in Maine lasted for almost 100 years.
 These intermittent wars began in 1675 and were a conflict between Anglo, French, and Native populations.
 Many people believe the independent spirit and abundant wilderness of Maine exist as a result of these wars.

 It didn’t take long for the tension to begin between Anglo settlers in southern New England and the Native Americans.
 Land disputes often led to violence.
 Metacom, who the Anglos nicknamed King Phillip, was the leader of Natives in the region.
 He started a war intended to stop the Anglos from taking over their land: King Phillip’s War.